tnieborg/progress_tracker/README.md

 }
 ```

-Each workspace document should store a `members` map of user roles and a
+Each workspace document stores a `members` map of user roles and a parallel
-parallel `memberIds` array.
-The client queries `members.{uid}` to load
+`memberIds` array.
+The client queries the `memberIds` array to load workspaces
-workspaces for the signed-in user.
+for the signed-in user.

 ## Development